-The Breakthrough Journal is a guide to be used in coordination with a set of five worship series designed for GNJ congregations that can be found on our website WWW.GNJUMC.ORG.
+The Breakthrough guide is to be used in coordination with a set of five worship series designed for GNJ congregations that can be found on our website WWW.GNJUMC.ORG.
 You will find all the liturgies you need for your bulletin, creative graphics and videos, song and hymn suggestions, sermon starter materials and more.
-They're all free, and everything is adaptable.
+They're all free and everything is adaptable.